edmugu/arduino_adjustable_power_supply/Rev_B/Jekyll_page/index.md

 ---

-This is my second attempt at my power supply, and I corrected the issues described on "design flaws" and "debugging" pages of rev. A
+This is my second attempt at my power supply, and I corrected the issues described on the "design flaws" and "debugging" pages of rev. A